XYZ-qiyh/visualization_tools/README.md

 ### Visualization in python(Vip)
 ### Some Useful Scripts for Visualization in Python

-1. an example of `cv2.applyColorMap`
+1. blend image and label image using `cv2.addWeighted`

 2. concatenate images using opencv-python